-At the start of the project I didn't have a clear idea of what collaborative shopping would look like online or how we were going to solve for it.
-Without any pre-existing insights, I partnered with our researcher Anubhuti to gain a better understanding of online shopping behaviours.
-Over the course of three months, we spoke to 103 Flipkart customers across 8 user study sessions.
+At the start of the project we didn't have a clear idea of what collaborative shopping would look like online or how we were going to solve for it.
+Without any pre-existing insights, I partnered with our researcher Anubhuti to gain a better understanding of online shopping behaviors.
 The research was carried out in three phases, each designed to inform the next.

 Validating the Problem

-The first couple of sessions were interview based with a focus on understanding our customers - their needs, motivations and frustrations.
-The main goal was to test our hypothesis and to investigate whether people actually need to collaborate while shopping.
-This helped us understand the challenges our users faced and the workarounds they employed while shopping online.
+The first two sessions were interview based with a focus on understanding our customers —their needs, motivations and frustrations.
+The goal was to test our hypothesis and to investigate whether people actually need to collaborate while shopping.
+This helped us understand the current challenges our users faced and the workarounds they employed.

 Mapping the User Journey

 The last two sessions were task based.
 We presented users with click through prototypes and gave them different scenarios.
 Users were asked to think out loud while we gave them tasks like 'buy a surprise gift for a friend's birthday' or 'shopping for a road trip'.
 This helped us uncover problems in our existing flow and refine the user experience.